-(i) Modifications to Existing HOV Preferential Lanes
+(i) Modifications to Existing HOV Preferential Lanes.

-Changes in traffic conditions, proposals for interchange modifications, recurrent operational problems affecting the local facility, or the need to further improve operations through mainline more restrictive metering are opportunities to reevaluate the need for a HOV preferential lane.
-Typically, an existing HOV preferential lane may be considered for conversion to a GP lane if the existing HOV preferential lane is underutilized, there is a need for additional queue storage for the GP lanes, or an alternate entrance ramp HOV preferential lane is available within 1/2 miles.
-See the RMDM for procedures when considering conversion of a HOV preferential lane to a GP lane at a metered entrance ramp.
+Changes in traffic conditions, proposals for interchange modifications, recurrent operational problems affecting the local facility, or the need to further improve mainline operations through more restrictive metering are opportunities to reevaluate the need for a HOV preferential lane.
+Typically, an existing HOV preferential lane may be considered for conversion to a GP lane if the existing HOV preferential lane is underutilized, there is a need for additional queue storage for the GP lanes, or an alternate entrance ramp HOV preferential lane is available within 11⁄2 miles.
+See the RMDM for procedures when